 Some of the hackers could also be operating free proxies.
 So by using them, you run the risk of your personal information being compromised and malicious attacks on your system.

 After reading this comprehensive article, you may now have a clear overview of various tools used for testing proxies.
-Testing proxies is essential to ensure that your proxy performs as expected based on the location of the proxy, its speed, and, more importantly, its uptime.
+Testing proxies is essential to ensure that your proxy performs as expected based on the location of the proxy, its speed, and, more importantly, uptime.

 After understanding the various tools to test proxies, we hope you will select the most appropriate tool for your requirement.